Silence Equals Death

 Additional Information

-Silence=Death would go on to be a hugely influential symbol and would team up with the AIDS Coalition to Unleash Power (ACT UP).
+Silence=Death—and the upside down pink triangle—became hugely impactful symbols, and eventually was adopted by the organization AIDS Coalition to Unleash Power (ACT UP).
 With its new slogan, ACT UP would go on to fight AIDS both in the U.S and around the world.
-Today, ACT UP continues to advocate for the nearly 40 million people living with HIV and AIDS today.
+As of 2024, ACT UP continues to advocate for the nearly 40 million people living with HIV and AIDS.

 Sources